blankwall/Template/README.md

 Copy of commonly used tools in CTF competitions.
 Clone into ~/ with commands below.
-Also Peda only works with Python 2 at the moment so older versions of gdb are also available in the CTF directory.

 ```
 echo "set auto-load safe-path /" >> ~/.gdbinit;